-- Three Tab (or traditional) Shingles all have the same size and shaping, so that create a uniform look on a structure.
+- Three Tab (or traditional) Shingles all have the same size and shape, so that creates a uniform look on a structure.
 These are usually the least expensive asphalt option and last for years.

 - Laminate (or architectural) Shingles have a more three-dimensional appearance, with accent tabs of different inflections and sizes to add to the look.
 These are typically more desirable and have a bit more upfront cost.

 - Premium Shingles offer heavier duty coverage and visible variety and enhancement over the previous two options.
 Elite Roofing Solutions associates can show you many options.
 For instance, some products look like wood shake roofing but with excellent fire resistance.

 At the eave edges of the roofing project, a starter strip is the first to be applied.
 Elite Roofing Solutions has modern and reliable product options for these starter shingles.
 After this, shingles need to be sealed to one another.
 Elite Roofing Solutions team members will first place shingles and affix them with nails.
 But in the sunlight, the shingles will heat activate and sealant will connect them securely.
 This offers added benefit against high winds.
 If your roofing is installed in lower temperatures, our professional installers can manually seal the shingles to ensure protection against the wind until the warm weather comes to engage the sealant.